RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 * Close your pull request by merging to master.
 After you've received a "+1" from another developer and a clean build and test report from the testing server merge your pull request via Github's pull request interface.
 Explain any expected test changes or unexpected changes via the pull request comment interface and make sure the pull request description if up to date before closing.

-###A note about github forks

-GitHub supports several different workflows for handling parallel development.
-A popular approach in the open source community is to use the "fork and pull" model, where projects are forked and then merged using GitHub's pull requests.
-To keep the Rosetta codebase from fragmenting, we ask that you DO NOT FORK the RosettaCommons repositories, but instead use the recommended branch-based workflow within the `RosettaCommons/main` repository.

 ###Common commands

 * You can get a short help message on a command with "git <command> -h" and longer help with "git help <command>"